 Sleep apnea is a potentially serious sleep disorder in which breathing repeatedly stops and starts.
-If you snore loudly, and you feel tired even after a full night's sleep, you might have sleep apnea.
+If you snore loudly and feel tired even after a full night's sleep, you might have sleep apnea.

 The main types of sleep apnea are:

-- Central sleep apnea, which occurs when your brain doesn't send proper signals to the muscles that control breathing.
+- Central sleep apnea (CSA), which occurs when the brain doesn't send proper signals to the muscles that control breathing

-- Awakening with a dry mouth or sore throat
+- Awakening with a dry mouth.

-- Morning headache
+- Morning headache.

-- Difficulty staying asleep (insomnia)
+- Difficulty staying asleep, known as insomnia.

-- Excessive daytime sleepiness (hypersomnia)
+- Excessive daytime sleepiness, known as hypersomnia.

 When to see a doctor